mesosphere-backup/dcos-docker/README.md

-agent                          Starts the containers for dcos agents. build                          Build the docker image that will be used for the containers. clean                          Stops all containers and removes all generated files for the cluster. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help
+agent                          Starts the containers for dcos agents. build                          Build the docker image that will be used for the containers. clean                          Stops all containers and removes all generated files for the cluster. clean-containers               Removes and cleans up the master, agent, and installer containers. clean-slice                    Removes and cleanups up the systemd slice for the mesos executor. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help